 Aims and objectives

-Aim 2 is to characterise the processes involved in developing an identity as a ‘person in recovery’ with particular attention to social identity and sense of wellbeing.
+To characterise the processes involved in developing an identity as a person in recovery, with particular attention to social identity and sense of wellbeing.

 For people with experience of psychosis who are in the Rebuilding and Growth stages of recovery, how does previous social identity during the Moratorium stage of recovery differ from current social identity?

 – To explore the role of social relationships in recovery from psychosis.

 – To investigate the relationship between social identity change and eudaimonic wellbeing.